 Other means of differentiation…

 Yet another way to look at the difference is the the process that the individual uses and the type of work that they are doing.
 Are they mostly making furniture purchases, selecting finishes, and not really doing space planning or working with building systems?
 Then they are more of a decorator.
-Are they involved in drawing interior space plans, working with trade professionals on decisions about lighting, acoustics, and ceiling plans?
+Are they involved in the interior design process?
+Are they drawing interior space plans, working with trade professionals on decisions about lighting, acoustics, and ceiling plans?
 Then they are definitely living more in the interior designer realm.

 In residential design there is not a lot of regulation and this is where the term “decorator” is most often applied.
 This is because in residential interiors a lot of the work is decorative and does not involve the alteration of building systems.
 The reality is that residential interior design can be very complex, especially when it comes to kitchen and bath design.

 I have a hunch that the real issue at the heart of the problem is that the term “interior designer” garners more respect than “interior decorator” and that because the term is not well regulated many who are decorators use the term because it has more cachet.